agarcia169/4306-Donaldson-Project/wikiPageCollaborationDocs/iteration3.md

    Use Case:

-   scenarios? wtf even are these?
+   ~~scenarios? wtf even are these?~~ "User Stories" go here.
+See slides from Ch 3.

    object model: